Target Behavior: Healthy Eating, Physical Activity

 - Action Planning Tool Document– Designed to help practitioners set goals and identify action steps for creating healthier nutrition, physical activity and screen time practices at an afterschool program.
 Available online, or as a paper version.

 - Policy Assessment Tool– Tool for assessing an afterschool program’s policies.
-This can be completed either online, or as a paper version.
+The Policy Assessment Tool can be completed either online, or as a paper version of the assessment tool.

 - Daily Practice Assessment Tool– Observation tool for assessing afterschool practices.
-This can be completed either online, or as a paper version.
+The Daily Practice Assessment Tool can be completed either online, or as a paper version of the tool.

 - Food & Fun Afterschool Planning Tool– A tool designed to help plan the use of the Food & Fun afterschool curriculum.
 Staff can make note of which activities children enjoy the most and how they communicate each unit’s healthy goal to families.
 On website here.